Apply Online

 How to Apply for a Consortium Fellowship

-Deadline: February 1, 2023
+Deadline: February 1, 2026

 Where to apply: Application Portal

-• A cover letter.
+- A cover letter

-• A project proposal approximately 1,000 words in length.
+- A project proposal approximately 1,000 words in length

 The proposal should include:

-a) a description of the project;
+a) a description of the project

 b) a statement explaining the historiographical significance of

-the project;
+the project

 c) an indication of the specific collections at each institution the applicant

-wishes to consult.
+wishes to consult

-• A short schedule of the institutions to be visited along with the collections to be studied at each.
-NOTE: PROPOSALS THAT ARE VAGUE ABOUT MATERIALS TO BE USED ARE RARELY FUNDED.
+- A short schedule of the institutions to be visited along with the collections to be studied at each.
+NOTE: Proposals that are vague about materials to be used are rarely funded.

-• Applicants who have not completed their professional training, ordinarily including an earned doctorate, must provide one letter of recommendation from a faculty member familiar with the project.
+Each itinerary must: be a minimum of six weeks; include at least three different member institutions; and include at least two weeks at two of these institutions; and designate one week at a third institution .
+The remaining weeks may be completed at any of these institutions or additional sites. - Applicants who have not completed their professional training, ordinarily including an earned doctorate, must provide one letter of recommendation from a faculty member familiar with the project.
 Please note that the letter is due at the application deadline.
 You may initiate your recommendation request through our application portal at any time - you do not need to wait until your application is complete.

 Please direct questions to fellowships@masshist.org, (617) 646-0577.